-For example, if you bought Bitcoin in order to pay for goods and services and it increases in value, you are required to declare a capital gain when you dispose of it.
-The same applies to buy and hold investors.
+For example, if you bought Bitcoin to pay for goods and services and it increases in value, you must declare a capital gain when you dispose of it.
+The same applies to buy-and-hold investors.

 Capital gains are taxed differently from income.
 Only 50% of your gains are added to your taxable income for the year.

 If you incur a loss, it is treated as a capital loss and can be offset against capital gains for the year or any of the preceding three years.

-If CRA classifies you as a day trader based on the nature of and frequency of your transactions, your profits may be taxable as business income.
+If CRA classifies you as a day trader based on the nature and frequency of your transactions, your profits may be taxable as business income.